Recycling: Post-World War II

 A considerable investment in recycling occurred in the 1970s due to rising energy costs.
 Recycling aluminium uses only 5% of the energy of virgin production.
 Glass, paper and other metals have less dramatic but significant energy savings when recycled.

 Although consumer electronics have been popular since the 1920s, recycling them was almost unheard of until early 1991.
 The first electronic waste recycling scheme was implemented in Switzerland, beginning with collection of old refrigerators, then expanding to cover all devices.
-When these programs were created, many countries couldn't deal with the sheer quantity of e-waste, or its hazardous nature, and began to export the problem to developing countries without enforced environmental legislation.
+When these programs were created, many countries could not deal with the sheer quantity of e-waste, or its hazardous nature, and began to export the problem to developing countries without enforced environmental legislation.
 (For example, recycling computer monitors in the United States costs 10 times more than in China.)
 Demand for electronic waste in Asia began to grow when scrapyards found they could extract valuable substances such as copper, silver, iron, silicon, nickel, and gold during the recycling process.
 The 2000s saw a boom in both the sales of electronic devices and their growth as a waste stream: In 2002, e-waste grew faster than any other type of waste in the EU.
 This spurred investment in modern automated facilities to cope with the influx, especially after strict laws were implemented in 2003.